matematikk-mooc/matematikk-mooc.github.io/index.md

  <img src="http://www.publicdomainpictures.net/pictures/180000/velka/hieroglyphs-14641949174f2.jpg " alt="The Canvas DOM is not carved in stone" style="width: 200px;"/>
  *The Canvas DOM is not carved in stone.*

+[This page](bugfixes.md) contains some examples of changes Instructure has done in their DOM.

 ## Latest version of Canvas user interface

 To include the latest version of the design files, you can upload the following files